 - Training provides input to influence a person’s actions, attitudes, and behaviors.
 And training your volunteers helps them achieve the specific ministry outcomes you want.

 - Equipping provides the resources and equipment a person needs to perform the duties associated with their roles and responsibilities.
-Mavity goes on to give the example of supplying – or equipping – a custodian with a vacuum cleaner, a data entry volunteer with a computer, and a Sunday school teacher with a classroom and supplies
+You would supply, or equip, a custodian with a vacuum cleaner, a data entry volunteer with a computer, and a Sunday school teacher with a classroom and supplies.

 So now knowing and recognizing those differences, we’ll focus on the training.